getindata/kedro-airflow-k8s/docs/source/03_getting_started/03_mlflow.md

 # Authentication to MLflow API

-Given that Airflow has access to `GOOGLE_APPLICATION_CREDENTIALS` variables, it's possible to configure plugin to use Google service account to authenticate to secured MLflow API endpoint, by generating OAuth2 token.
+Given that Airflow has access to `GOOGLE_APPLICATION_CREDENTIALS` variable, it's possible to configure plugin to use Google service account to authenticate to secured MLflow API endpoint, by generating OAuth2 token.

-All is required to have `GOOGLE_APPLICATION_CREDENTIALS` setup in Airflow and MLflow to be protected by Google as an issuer.
+All is required to have `GOOGLE_APPLICATION_CREDENTIALS` environment variable setup in Airflow installation and MLflow to be protected by Google as an issuer.
+The other thing is to have environment variable `GOOGLE_AUDIENCE` which indicates OAuth2 audience the token should be issued for.

-Also, configuration requires the following:
+Also, plugin configuration requires the following:

 ```yaml
 run_config: